New Zealand Pompe Network

 c) I wasn't making it up!

-I'm 46 years old.
-I live in Masterton, Wairarapa with my husband Steve who is in the Navy, and our 2 sons age 9 and 8.
-I have an older son James who is 23 and lives in Auckland.
-We breed miniature horses, coloured sheep and a few different breeds of poultry.
+I’m 58 years old.
+I live in Masterton, Wairarapa with my husband Steve.
+We have miniature horses, goats, a few different breeds of poultry and Indian Runner ducks.
 I try not to let Pompe stop me from doing the things I love to do.
-Of course it does affect me in a lot of ways, but I won't let it stop me!
+Of course it does affect me in a lot of ways, but I won’t let it stop me!

-I have "met" so many people from all around the world who have helped me to come to terms with this disease.
+I have met so many people from all around the world who have helped me to come to terms with this disease.
 People who have this disease and really understand what it is all about.
-I would totally encourage you to sign up to GSDnet and look us up on Facebook, and discover for yourselves what I mean.
+I would totally encourage you to sign up to Facebook and discover for yourselves what I mean.
 Without these friends I would have been truly lost and scared.
-It's a small world out there with so many wonderful people.
-I wish I could have met them all under different cirumstances, but feel truly lucky that I have met them at all :) Thank you to all of you, you know who you are! :)
+It’s a small world out there with so many wonderful people.
+I wish I could have met them all under different circumstances, but feel truly lucky that I have met them at all 🙂

 I think it is important to tell our stories so that others who may be going through the same thing can relate.
 Let's get it out there!